zostay/RakuWAPI/README.md

     }
 ```

 The example application above will print out all the values of factorial from 1 to N where N is given in the query string.
-The header is returned immediately, but the lines of the body are returned as the values of factorial are calculated.
-The asynchronous interface is concise and efficient.
+The header may be returned immediately and the lines of the body may be returned as the values of factorial are calculated by the application server.

-And here is an example demonstrating a couple ways in which coercion can be used by an application to improve readability:
+And here is an example demonstrating a couple ways in which coercion can be used by an application to simplify the result:

 ```perl6
     sub app(%env) {